byteRavi/Personal-Task-Manager/README.md

 **Peronsal Task Manager**
   A beginner-friendly project to create and manage personal tasks using Airtable.
-This project is suitable for everyone like professionals or students, who are looking to stay prganized while tracking their tasks and goals𓊍.
+This project is suitable for everyone/n like professionals or students, who are looking to stay prganized while tracking their tasks and goals𓊍.

 **Features**